Mantu-Group/CarbonBrainprint/METHODOLOGY.md

 When the CFA has already included uncertainty:

 -   Initial uncertainty values are **imported from the CFA**.
--   The main task becomes **reallocating country-level emissions and uncertainties** to the relevant entities (e.g., Amaris Consulting entities).
+-   The main task becomes **reallocating country-level emissions and uncertainties** to the relevant entities.

 A pivot-based calculation approach is applied: